 Note: By default, Tags use “AND logic”.
 This means if you filter with multiple Tags, your search will return only Entries that have been tagged with All the selected Tags.
 More Tags will narrow down your search!

-This default behavior can be adjusted to consider Any matching Tags or No Tags from the list.
+This default behavior can be adjusted to consider Any matching Tags or None (exclude matching Tags) using the Match dropdown:

 Making use of Tags allows you to narrow in on Entries that can be used for specific geographic areas, use cases, areas of your product, or anything else that doesn't neatly fit into a Stack or Category without affecting the relevancy of your results.